Gullfoss Waterfall Iceland: A Complete Guide

 Iceland Gullfoss tour

-An 8-hour Golden Circle tour will take you to explore the Geysir area and Gullfoss waterfall.
+An 8-hour Golden Circle tour will take you to the Geysir area and Gullfoss waterfall.
 You’ll also see where the North American and Eurasian tectonic plates meet in Þingvellir National Park.

 You can read reviews and offers of the tour here.